-A clearly identified organisation with a strong mandate and transparent operation Legislature's effective and efficient delegation of macroprudential policy is a prerequisite for the success of macroprudential policy.
+A clearly Legislature's effective and efficient delegation of macroprudential policy is a pre-requisite for the success of macroprudential policy.
 Effective and efficient delegation consists of four main components:

-Main organisation responsible for macroprudential policy: If the mitigation of systemic financial risks is performed by an ambiguous hierarchy of organisations, the harmonisation of their activities will be challenging and may pose a risk of sub-optimal interventions.
-Several practical solutions have been devised to address this issue, and one of the main differences between these arrangements is the extent to which microprudential and macroprudential policies are integrated into the central bank accountable for monetary policy.
+- Main organisation responsible for macroprudential policy: If the mitigation of systemic financial risks is performed by an ambiguous hierarchy of organisations, the harmonisation of their activities will be challenging and may pose a risk of suboptimal interventions.
+Several practical solutions have been devised to address this issue, and one of the main differences between these arrangements is the extent to which microprudential and macroprudential policies are integrated into the central bank accountable for monetary policy. - Clear organisational objectives and tasks: There should not be any conflicts or overlaps between tasks.
+Division of labour between the organisations formulating macroprudential policy should be defined ex ante with special regard to hierarchical structures and decision-making procedures.
+In other words, one of the pre-requisites for the ability to assign clear ownership to individual tasks is the construction of an institutional framework for macroprudential policy.